NIT-Administrative-Systems/AS-CloudDocs/infrastructure/vapor.md

 5) After the new environment is built and you have the pretty URL back from SOC, don't forget to add the callback URL to AzureAD console.
    - Go to https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps
-   - Select the appropriate app
+   - Select the appropriate app.
-   - Go to 'Authentication' and add a Redirect URI call-back
+   - Go to 'Authentication' and add a Redirect URI call-back.
-   - Go to 'Certificates & Secrets' to confirm a secret from that environment is in place
+   - Go to 'Certificates & Secrets' to confirm a secret from that environment is in place.
-   - Go to '

 ## Limitations
 Deploying an application on Vapor comes with the following limitations.